Einstein claimed that he stood not on the shoulders of Newton, but on those of James Clerk Maxwell.

 This is high praise, indeed!
 How, then, can we in turn capture the qualities of the man brought to life in those pages?
 Quotes from his correspondence with his wife and friends shall attempt to round out the details of a life lived to the full.
 First, it is clear that his enthusiasm for his work sprang from a deep faith.
-He felt no tension between intense inquiries into the material workings of the universe and belief in a creator.

 “You may fly to the ends of the world and find no God but the Author of Salvation.
 You may search the Scriptures and not find a text to stop you in your explorations.”

 His belief in his Creator, however, was not simply intellectual.
 His faith sprang from a deep relationship to Christ.
 For example, he wrote to his future wife, Katherine Dewar:

 I think the more we enter together into Christ's work, He will have the more room to work His work in us.
 For He always desires us to be one that He may be one with us.
 Our worship is social, and Christ will be wherever two or three are gathered together in His name. —James Clerk Maxwell